Universal Music chairman tops Billboard industry power list

 The full list can be viewed at Billboard.biz.

-Universal Music Group is a subsidiary of France's Vivendi SA (VIV.PA).
-"American Idol" and "The X Factor" are broadcast by Fox, which is owned by News Corp (NWSA.O).
+Universal Music Group is a subsidiary of France's Vivendi SA .
+"American Idol" and "The X Factor" are broadcast by Fox, which is owned by News Corp.

 The top 10 on the list: